-The fastest route from Edmonton to Grande Prairie is direct north on Highway 43.
-Once in Valleyview, the 43 will veer west and lead you directly into the city of Grande Prairie.
-This fastest route will still take a driver at least 4.5 hours considering it is 458kms of twinned roads.
-Keep in mind that this time estimate is only valid under good conditions; any kind of traffic, construction, or adverse weather might affect your driving time.
+The fastest route from Edmonton to Grande Prairie is directly north on Highway 43.
+Once in Valleyview, the 43 will veer west and lead you directly to your destination.
+This fastest route will still take a driver at least 4.5 hours, considering it is 458 km of twinned roads.
+Keep in mind that this time estimate is only valid under good conditions; any kind of traffic, construction, or adverse weather might affect your driving time and travel plans.

 There are some moments of lovely scenery driving the fast route, but if you’ve got time to spare and want a more scenic drive, consider taking Highway 16 west to Highway 40 north via Grande Cache.
 This route spans over 625kms and the drive will take approximately 6.5 hours.